Beaujolais Clos de Loyse

 Tasting / Food pairing

-This wine is dry, lively and fresh, very appealing on the nose showing hints of exotic fruits and white flowers.
+This wine is dry, lively, very appealing on the nose showing hints of exotic fruits and white flowers.
 This white Beaujolais is at the same time voluptuous and very fresh.
-It is the best companion to fish tartar, shellfish but also to goat cheese from Beaujolais and Mâconnais.
+It is enjoyable as an aperitif, but also a great companion to fish tartar, shellfish, or goat cheeses from Beaujolais and Mâconnais.

 Preservation